 Recurring Relationship Issues

-Anxiety is your body’s natural response to stress.
-It’s a feeling of fear or apprehension about what’s to come.
+Anxiety is the body’s natural response to stress.
+It’s a feeling of fear or apprehension about what’s to come in the future.
 The first day of school, going to a job interview, or giving a speech may cause most people to feel fearful and nervous.
 But if your feelings of anxiety are extreme, last for longer than six months, and are interfering with your life, you may have an anxiety disorder.
 Fear has to do with the present, anxiety has to do with the future.
 Frequently it is associated with depression.

 Depression is classified as a mood disorder and is characterized by a 24 7 state of heightened stress.
 It may be described as feelings of sadness, loss, or anger that interfere with a person’s everyday activities.
 It’s also very prevalent.
 People experience depression in different ways.
 It may interfere with your daily work, resulting in lost time and lower productivity.
-It can also influence relationships and some chronic health conditions.
+It can also influence negatively relationships often resulting in chronic health conditions.
 The same level of thinking and feeling which feeds depression will not be the same level which gets one out of it.

 Addiction is a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.The term addiction does not only refer to dependence on substances such as heroin or cocaine.
 A person who cannot stop taking a particular drug or chemical has a substance dependence.

 Trauma is the response to a deeply distressing or disturbing event that overwhelms an individual’s ability to cope, causes feelings of helplessness, diminishes their sense of self and their ability to feel the full range of emotions and experiences.
 Through a guided process safety and trust are established while strengths and achievements are underscored and held in contrast to the debilitation which trauma enforces